 Business Continuity and Disaster Recovery in BizTalk Services

-This article describes the business continuity capabilities with Microsoft Azure BizTalk Services.
+Describes business continuity and disaster recovery in Microsoft Azure BizTalk Services.
 It includes the possible issues and the capabilities provided.

-For Azure BizTalk Services, Business Continuity issues belong to one of the following categories:
+For Microsoft Azure BizTalk Services, Business Continuity issues belong to one of the following categories:

 Failure of individual servers, devices or network connectivity